-This deduction applies to new and used equipment, and the equipment must be placed in service sometime in 2018.
+This deduction applies to new and used equipment.
+And, you must place the equipment in service sometime in 2018.
 In addition, you must use the equipment in your business more than 50% of the time.

 Your business has a number of incentives to choose from when deducting the cost of equipment and assets you use in your business.
 With these incentives comes the opportunity to strategize how you want to depreciate your assets.

 This is another way to maximize your savings.
 Don’t let it pass you by.
 Work with your accountant to review your assets and find the best way to deduct the cost of your equipment purchases.